the-loudspeaker/pandemodium/README.md

 - [x] Add icon.
 - [] Release on f droid.
 - [] Release on play store.
-- [] Swipe actions instead of long press.
+- [] Swipe action to remove from library.
 - [] Open when clicking on category.
+- [x] Persistent navbar and player